aravk04/Direct-Messaging-Application/README.md

 Phase 3 implementing the GUI

-Arav submitted Phase 3 Code, and the Report
+Arav submitted Phase 3 Code and the Report
 Zonglin submitted the Presentation

 Client GUI Class